eudoxia0/eudoxia0.github.io/article/_posts/2024-03-24-type-inference-bad.md

 # Type Inference Makes Code Less Readable

-- type inference makes code less readable
-- in an ide with a working lsp, you can hover over variables to see their types, or in vscode have an overlay
-  - the ghosts of departed types
+If you have an IDE with a working LSP, you can hover over variables to see their types.
+In VSCode with rust-analyzer I can see the type annotations as grayed-out overlays---the ghosts of departed types.

-- but there's many contexts where you don't have that
-- like reading a book
-- or reading a github diff
-- or editing code in a limited environment (e.g. ssh'ing somewhere)
-- or a blog post
+But there are many other contexts where I read code: a book, a blog post, a Git diff.
+When editing code in a limited environment, e.g. stock `vim` in a VM.

+In all of those contexts, the code becomes less clear.

 # In Ocaml, Type Inference is a Footgun